cxxz/awesome-frontier-llm-evals/README.md

 ### **Frontier-CS**
 🔗 https://github.com/FrontierCS/Frontier-CS

-An **unsolved, open-ended benchmark for computer science research and algorithmic problems**.

-- Problems are **genuinely difficult**, often without known optimal solutions
-- Includes **research-level systems challenges** and **unbounded algorithmic optimization**
-- Continuous, verifiable scoring instead of binary pass/fail

-> Models that perform well on traditional coding benchmarks still struggle significantly on Frontier-CS.
+An unsolved, open-ended, verifiable and diverse benchmark for AI on challenging computer science problems.
+It offers algorithmic and research tasks with continuous scoring rather than binary pass-fail, encouraging iterative improvement.
+Frontier-CS probes problems with no known optimal solutions, pushing models beyond saturated coding contests.

 ### **ADRS – AI-Driven Research for Systems**
 🔗 https://github.com/UCB-ADRS/ADRS

-Evaluates AI agents on **real systems research tasks** including the following sub-domains:
-  - Scheduling and load balancing
-  - MoE expert placement
-  - Transaction scheduling
-  - LLM-SQL optimization
-- Uses **reliable, executable verifiers** rather than subjective grading
+ADRS uses AI to generate, evaluate and refine algorithms for performance-oriented systems tasks, such as mixture-of-experts placement, multi-region cloud scheduling, LLM-SQL optimization and transaction scheduling.
+The framework emphasizes reliable verifiers so AI-generated solutions can be automatically validated against predefined workloads.

 ### **Remote Labor Index (RLI)**
 🔗 https://www.remotelabor.ai

-A benchmark measuring **end-to-end automation of real remote work** with tasks drawn from real freelance projects:
-  - Game development
-  - Product design
-  - Data analysis
-  - Architecture and media production
-- Projects cost up to **$10k+** and require **100+ hours** for humans
+A multi-sector benchmark of real remote work projects that measures AI automation in practical settings.
+RLI contains projects spanning game development, product design, architecture, data analysis and video animation.
+It represents more than 6,000 hours of human labor valued at over $140,000.

 ### **GDPval (OpenAI)**
 🔗 https://openai.com/index/gdpval/

-An evaluation of **economically valuable real-world tasks** across 44 occupations.
-- 1,300+ tasks derived from real professional deliverables
-- Evaluated by domain experts and automated graders
-- Frontier models show improvement but **far from saturation**
+An economically oriented evaluation introduced by OpenAI that measures model performance on real-world tasks across 44 occupations.
+The dataset includes 1,320 specialized tasks (220 in the public gold set) derived from deliverables such as legal briefs, engineering blueprints and nursing care plans.
+Expert graders compare AI-generated outputs to human work using detailed scoring rubrics.
+GDPval provides a transparent basis for tracking improvements in economically valuable capabilities.

 ### **EnigmaEval**
 🔗 https://arxiv.org/html/2502.08859v1

-A benchmark of **long, unstructured, multimodal reasoning challenges** derived from puzzle hunts.
-- 1,184 multimodal puzzles (text + images)
-- Problems often require **hours or days for expert humans**
-- Designed to defeat shortcut reasoning and pattern matching

-> Complements academic benchmarks by stressing **creative and lateral reasoning**.
+A benchmark of 1,184 long multimodal puzzles drawn from puzzle hunts that test implicit knowledge synthesis and multi-step deductive reasoning.
+Each puzzle combines text and images and may take human teams hours or days to solve.
+EnigmaEval includes both the original multimodal problems and human-transcribed versions to separate reasoning from preprocessing limitations.

-### **Humanity’s Last Exam (HLE)**
+### **Humanity's Last Exam (HLE)**
 🔗 https://github.com/centerforaisafety/hle

-A **frontier academic benchmark** designed to be the *final closed-ended exam* of its kind.
+A multimodal academic benchmark comprising 2,500 closed-ended questions across dozens of subjects including mathematics, humanities and natural sciences.
+Designed to be the final closed-ended exam of its kind, HLE provides multiple-choice and short-answer questions suitable for automated grading.
-- 2,500 questions across mathematics, humanities, and natural sciences
-- Multi-modal, expert-written, and globally curated

 ## Contributing